Welcome back! I hope you have all had a lovely summer holiday and are ready for a new school year.

-I have lots of exciting things planned for the term and can’t wait for the learning to begin.
+I have lots of exciting things planned for this term and can’t wait for the learning to begin.

-If you need to contact me, please press the button on the right and start your message with FAO Mr. Parker or leave a message for me in the office.
+If you need to contact me, please press the button on the right and start your message with FAO Mr. Kayley or leave a message for me in the office.
 I will do my best to contact you as soon as I can.

 PE is on Fridays.
 Please ensure that your child brings the correct PE kit, which can be viewed here.

 Reading is incredibly important, and is a gateway to the rest of the curriculum.
 Please try to read for at least 10 minutes daily with your child.
-I would like to see your child’s reading record at least once per week, and books can be changed when required.
+I would like to see your child’s reading record at least once per week – on Friday, and books can be changed when required.
 If your child has chosen a book that they do not like please change it as soon as possible.

 Come back to our class page regularly for updates.